iammustafatz/GE-Aviation-Forage-Internship/README.md

 - Combined full-flight engine data, part manufacturing data, and airport location data to create a data lake.
 - Created a run chart and key performance indicators (KPI) tables based on simulated aviation data in Tableau.
 - Built a Tableau dashboard to visualize the KPIs.
-The dashboard can be viewed at [GEAviationKPIDashboard](https://public.tableau.com/views/GEAviationKPIDashboard/GEAviationKPIDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).
+The dashboard can be viewed at [GE Aviation KPI Dashboard](https://public.tableau.com/views/GEAviationKPIDashboard/GEAviationKPIDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## Technologies Used